Prepare for RV Living Interview, Sue F. 6/15/19, full time resident 2 years

 Q: How did you prepare for RV living?
 Why did you decide to live in an RV?

 A: I got tired of cleaning the large, 3 bedroom, 2 bath house.
 For about 20 years we lived in a 1500 sf double wide with a large kitchen, living and dining room, plus a porch.
 We had sheds, a garage, a pontoon boat and a big yard.
-I would come home from work tired, then had to clean the house.
-Since I was near seventy, it just became too much; my husband, who is in his eighties, was getting tired of all the yard work on our property.
+I came home from work tired, then had to clean the house.
+Since I was near seventy, it just became too much; my husband, who is in his eighties, was tired of all the yard work on our property.

 Q: Were you prepared for RV living?